dyhes/zulip/templates/zerver/help/gdpr-compliance.md

 you collect.

-In addition to the features described above that are available in Zulip Cloud (which are also available on-premises), the following tools may be useful:
+In addition to the features described above that are available in Aloha Cloud (which are also available on-premises), the following tools may be useful:

-* The Zulip server comes with a command-line tool, `manage.py export_single_user`, which is a variant of the main server
+* The Aloha server comes with a command-line tool, `manage.py export_single_user`, which is a variant of the main server
   [export tool](https://zulip.readthedocs.io/en/latest/production/export-and-import.html),
-  that exports a single Zulip user's account details, preferences, stream subscriptions, and message history in a structured JSON format.
+  that exports a single Aloha user's account details, preferences, stream subscriptions, and message history in a structured JSON format.
 * The Django management shell (`manage.py shell`) and database shell